National Tourism Indicators (NTI)

 This methodology type does not apply to this statistical program.

-The indicators of supply, demand, GDP and employment are benchmarked to the CTSA levels and are estimated for the years preceding and following the benchmarks.
+The indicators of supply, demand, GDP and employment are benchmarked to the Canadian Tourism Satellite Account (CTSA) levels and are estimated for the years preceding and following the benchmarks.
 Benchmarks are incorporated biennially.

-The NTI supply indicators use results from Statistics Canada's supply and use tables, which are based on quarterly and annual surveys of industries and their revenues (production).
-For periods not covered by the most recent supply and use data the indicators are projected on the basis of: (i) results of selected industry surveys or employment surveys, (ii) personal consumption expenditures on items closely related to the tourism goods and services being estimated, or (iii) industry-specific production figures (GDP).
+The National Tourism Indicators (NTI) supply indicators use results from Statistics Canada's supply and use tables, which are based on quarterly and annual surveys of industries and their revenues (production).
+For periods not covered by the most recent supply and use data the indicators are projected on the basis of: i) results of selected industry surveys or employment surveys; ii) personal consumption expenditures on items closely related to the tourism goods and services being estimated; iii) industry-specific production figures (GDP).

 Once supply estimates have been calculated, total demand is obtained by using the ratio of demand to supply from the CTSA benchmarks.
 Estimates used to determine the travel account balance for the Canadian balance of payments provide an overall total for demand by non-residents (tourism exports).
 Expenditure information is collected quarterly through Canada Customs, while international travelers entering or returning to Canada are counted monthly.
 Total non-resident demand is then broken down by type of expenditure using travel profiles generated during the detailed calculation of the CTSA.
-The methodology to calculate domestic demand estimates has two separate components.
-First, a derived estimate is constructed taking total demand minus the non-resident demand at an annual level.
-This "top-down" approach is further supplemented by the TSRC data.
+The methodology used to calculate domestic demand estimates has two separate components.
+First, a derived estimate is constructed by taking total demand minus the non-resident demand at an annual level.
+This "top-down" approach is further supplemented by the Travel Survey of Residents of Canada (TSRC) data.
 Quarterly patterns for commodities are taken from the TSRC and used to distribute the annual data.

 Like the supply and demand indicators, the NTI employment estimates are benchmarked to the CTSA estimates, which in turn are based on measures from the Labour Productivity Accounts.
-The Labour Force Survey is used primarily to produce control totals, and SEPH is used primarily to compute the industry-by-industry breakdown.
+The Labour Force Survey is used primarily to produce control totals, and Survey of Employment, Payroll and Hours is used primarily to compute the industry-by-industry breakdown.
 The latter data are also used to project the quarterly estimates on a current basis.
 The data, which estimate direct employment, are then seasonally adjusted.

 Similarly, GDP estimates are based on CTSA annual benchmarks.
 Quarterly movements and non-benchmark year estimates are calculated using tourism expenditure as an indicator.
 These direct measures of GDP are then seasonally adjusted.

-The NTI are based on a wide array of related and comparable data.
+The National Tourism Indicators (NTI) are based on a wide array of related and comparable data.
 Supply estimates generally follow the trends of the output measures for industries in the supply and use system and the GDP by industry accounts.

 Tourism expenditures have similar trends to related consumer spending series.
 However, because tourism includes both personal and business travel, the trends are not the same.

-Non-resident spending, or tourism exports, is based on Balance of Payments data, which in turn come from the ITS.
+Non-resident spending, or tourism exports, is based on Balance of Payments (BOP) data, which in turn come from the International Travel Survey data.
 The NTI however, do not include certain items in the BOP travel account (crews', medical and education spending) and so the data, while similar, are not identical.

-Employment and GDP in the NTI are comparable to SEPH and GDP by industry data for tourism industries.
-The NTI however only includes the employment or production that is attributable to tourism.
+Employment and GDP in the NTI are comparable to Survey of Employment, Payroll and Hours and GDP by industry data for tourism industries.
+The NTI, however, only include the employment or production that is attributable to tourism.